danielmapar/the-algorithm-design-manual-notes/README.md

 * Suppose that we need to exactly compute the value of an for some reasonably large n.
 Such problems occur in primality testing for cryptography, as dis- cussed in Section 16.8 (page 490).
 Issues of numerical precision prevent us from applying the formula above.

 * The simplest algorithm performs n−1 multiplications, by computing a×a× . . . × a.
 However, we can do better by observing that n = ⌊n/2⌋ + ⌈n/2⌉.
 If n is even, then an = (an/2)2.
 If n is odd, then an = a(a⌊n/2⌋)2.
 In either case, we have halved the size of our exponent at the cost of, at most, two multiplications, so O(lg n) multiplications suffice to compute the final value.

+### 2.10.1 Esoteric Functions

+f(n) = √n: The square root is not very esoteric, but represents the class of “sublinear polynomials” since √n = n1/2.
+Such functions arise in building d-dimensional grids that contain n points.
+A √n × √n square has area n, and an n1/3 × n1/3 × n1/3 cube has volume n.
+In general, a d-dimensional hypercube of length n1/d on each side has volume n.